UVADS/DS1001/README.md

 ## Guest Speakers

+* MC Forelle: Assistant Professor of Engineering and Society
+* Carrie O'Brien: User Interface Designer at Capital One with a Passion for Messaging, Web, and Human-Centered Design
 * Miriam Friedel: Senior Director, Machine Learning Engineering at Capital One - Center for Machine Learning

 ## A few Policies that will Govern the Class